-In this recent study by the ICMH – SG (Stupar et al., 2021), it was assessed the types of traumatic events experienced and the presence and predictors of PTSD symptoms in adolescents from ten low- and middle-income countries (LMICs) exposed to traumatic events in the preceding year.
+This recent study by the ICMH – SG (Stupar et al., 2021) assessed the types of traumatic events experienced and the presence and predictors of PTSD symptoms in adolescents from ten low- and middle-income countries (LMICs) exposed to traumatic events in the preceding year.
 Adolescents (12-18 yrs old) were recruited in Brazil, Bulgaria, Croatia, Indonesia, Montenegro, Nigeria, the Palestinian Territories, the Philippines, Portugal, Romania, and Serbia.
-A sample (n = 3370) with history of traumatic events is assessed for PTSD symptoms using the UCLA PTSD Reaction Index for DSM-5 (PTSD – RI – 5) modified to ensure cultural acceptance.
-We showed that nearly every third adolescent living in LMICs might have some PTSD symptoms after experiencing a traumatic event, while nearly one in ten might have sufficient symptoms for full DSM-5 PTSD diagnosis.
+A sample (n = 3370) with a history of traumatic events is assessed for PTSD symptoms using the UCLA PTSD Reaction Index for DSM-5 (PTSD – RI – 5) modified to ensure cultural acceptance.
+We showed that nearly every third adolescent living in LMICs might have some PTSD symptoms after experiencing a traumatic event.
+In contrast, almost one in ten might have sufficient symptoms for a complete DSM-5 PTSD diagnosis.
 We also found that younger adolescents and those with a history of exposure to war or having been forced to have sex or with more severe PTSD symptoms (especially avoidance) were at a greater risk of having PTSD.
-There is a need for collaboration between health and social care services sector to devise joint policies and care pathways and suggest a stepped care approach to reduce strain on the limited health care services available in LMICs.
+Thus, there is a need for collaboration between the health and social care services sectors to devise joint policies and care pathways and suggest a stepped care approach to reduce strain on the limited health care services available in LMICs.